csesoc/comp1511-revision-t1-2022/12-mountains/README.md

 ## Output Format

 Output a single integer: the minimum effort required to make at least 1 dollar.

+Note that the answer can overflow a 32-bit integer (e.g. an `int` in C).
+We recommend using 64-bit integers (e.g. a `long long` in C).
+If you are using Python, then this is not an issue.

 ## Sample Input 0